 The Government realises that cost of living pressures are a major concern for Australian families and is determined that more can be done to get better value for families.
 Private health insurance provides an important service to 13.5 million Australians and the Government is taking actions to help reduce price increases.

-From 1 April 2017, the industry average weighted private health insurance premium increase will be 4.84 per cent.
-This will be the lowest increase in ten years.
-This means that for a single person, the average weekly increase will be around $2, and for families the average increase will be around $4 a week.
+From 1 April 2017, the industry average weighted private health insurance premium increase was 4.84 per cent.
+This was the lowest increase in ten years.

 While premiums have increased, the amount of hospital benefits paid out by private health insurers has increased on average, 5.4 per cent over the last financial year.
 This means that Australians have claimed more on their private health insurance than ever before.

 There are a number of issues that impact upon private health insurance costs, and these include: